vlykhvar/FootballTicketsApp/README.md

 - log in

 `USER:`
-- View all available game
+- View all available games
-- View all Stadium
+- View all stadiums
-- View game match
+- View game matches
-- View own order list
+- View his order lists
-- Find math by date
+- Find match by date
 - Make an order
-- add a ticket to his shopping card
+- Add a ticket to his shopping cart

 `Admin:`
 - Add game